 Art of the Book (left and center), Rochester Edible Books Festival and Competition (right)

-For many years, FFRPL has supported Central Library’s juried shows, including Annual Art of the Book exhibitions and the Rochester Edible Books Festival and Competition.
+For many years, FFRPL has supported Central Library’s juried shows, including Annual Art of the Book exhibitions.

-Central Library Celebrates the National Museum of African American History and Culture With An Online Smithsonian Poster Exhibit
+Central Library Celebrated the National Museum of African American History and Culture With An online Smithsonian Poster Exhibit.

-Central Library is proud to present this online version of the Smithsonian’s exhibit A Place for All People: Introducing the National Museum of African American History and Culture in place of the traveling version originally scheduled for Black History Month (February 2021).
+Central Library presented this online version of the Smithsonian’s exhibit A Place for All People: Introducing the National Museum of African American History and Culture in place of the traveling version originally scheduled for Black History Month (February 2021).

 The United States Holocaust Memorial Museum’s exhibit, Deadly Medicine: Creating the Master Race was on view at Central Library from March through September 2020 (extended due to COVID-19) and was sponsored by Central Library, FFRPL, the William & Sheila Konar Foundation, and the Israel & Helen Wortman Memorial Fund of The Foundation of the Jewish Federation of Greater Rochester.